 The Hope Center has participated in the NAMES Project in the past, and Young said the grant provides new opportunities to create quilt panels and a chance to reach out to minority communities, which have become more affected by HIV/AIDS in recent years.

-Panel making workshops will provide training, materials, and support to anyone interested in making a panel for the AIDS Memorial Quilt.
-Hope Center Volunteers will be recruited to make panels for those where friends and family members are not available.
+Panel making workshops provide training, materials, and support to anyone interested in making a panel for the AIDS Memorial Quilt.
+Hope Center Volunteers are making panels for those where friends and family members are not available.

-On World AIDS Day 2014, Hope Center will sponsor a homecoming to have many of the Knoxville area's panels brought back to Knoxville.
-At the homecoming, there will also be a ceremony to dedicate the panels that have been newly created.
+On World AIDS Day 2014, Hope Center is sponsoring a homecoming to have many of the Knoxville area's panels brought back to Knoxville.
+During the homecoming, families, friends and volunteers will attend there will also be a ceremony to dedicate the panels that have been newly created.
 Our “old friends” will join their “new friends” on their journey to the NAMES Project national office in Atlanta to be incorporated into the AIDS Memorial Quilt.